BroadBit Batteries

 Grant in 2017

-DiGas, founded in 2012 and based in Riga, Latvia, specializes in advanced dual fuel technology for high horsepower diesel engine applications, particularly in locomotives.
-The company has developed a leading dual-fuel solution that offers performance comparable to traditional diesel engines while providing significant cost savings and reducing carbon dioxide emissions with minimal particulate output.
-DiGas serves clients in various sectors, including transportation and energy, by offering a range of services such as feasibility studies, commercial proposals, detailed technical projects, and after-sale support.
-The company's commitment to addressing client needs has fostered long-term partnerships and established a reputation for high-quality customer service and training in dual-fuel systems.
+DiGas Group, founded in 2012 and based in Riga, Latvia, specializes in the development of dual fuel systems for high horsepower diesel engine applications, particularly in locomotives and the energy sector.
+The company has pioneered advanced dual fuel technology that delivers performance equivalent to traditional diesel engines while providing significant cost savings and reducing carbon dioxide emissions and particulate matter.
+DiGas offers a comprehensive range of services including feasibility studies, commercial proposals, detailed technical projects, and after-sale servicing, ensuring clients benefit from both long-term financial and environmental advantages of liquefied natural gas (LNG) and compressed natural gas (CNG).
+With a commitment to customer support and training, DiGas has built lasting partnerships by addressing client needs and successfully executing various dual-fuel development and commercialization projects.

 Adaptive Balancing Power